 It’s easy to get lost in the magnitude of large numbers.
-We hear terms like "millions" and "billions" thrown around in news reports and financial discussions, but rarely do we pause to truly grasp the relationship between them.
+Worth adding: we hear terms like "millions" and "billions" thrown around in news reports and financial discussions, but rarely do we pause to truly grasp the relationship between them.
 Understanding how many millions it takes to make a billion isn't just about knowing a mathematical fact; it's about developing a sense of scale that allows us to better understand the world around us, from government budgets to corporate profits.
 So, let's embark on a journey to demystify these large numbers and get a clear sense of how millions and billions relate to each other.

 Main Subheading